Key Takeaway

 - Include deload weeks to prevent burnout and injury

-- Focus on compound movements for maximum bang for your buck
+- Focus on compound movements for maximum results

 - Be patient - strength and muscle gains take time